 The Public Disclosure Commission is comprised of five citizens who are appointed by the Governor to five-year terms.
 While serving, commission members may not:

 The Commission is a quasi-judicial body and hears cases that allege violations of the campaign finance and disclosure laws.
-The Commission may assess penalties up to $10,000.
+The Commission may assess penalties up to $10,000 per violation.

-The annual agency budget is $2.37 Million appropriated from the state’s general fund.
+The annual agency budget is $4.2 million appropriated from the state’s general fund.
 An Executive Director appointed by the Commission manages the agency's day to day operations.
-The 19-member staff’s main responsibilities are to receive reports and make them available to the public.
+The 27-member staff’s main responsibilities are to receive reports and make them available to the public.
 Annually, the agency receives approximately 6,500 annual personal financial statements and over 90,000 reports from candidates, political committees, lobbyists, and lobbyist employers.
 Staff members also provide filer instruction, monitor compliance, conduct investigations, and develop online filing applications and data management systems.